vikz91/generator-mongoose/README.md

 ### [ 8 Jan 2017 ] v0.1.6
-First off, I am really sorry for this long awaited update.
-Good News, a **lot** has changed in this update - Unified Response JSON object, conforming with spec, Documentation Generation, Great README file for both Yeoman Generator-Restgoose Project(this one) and your generated project!
-Oh and by the way, do check out the brand new sub-generator "deleteschema"!

 * Migration
 With as much pain I can endure, this version of generator-restgoose is **not** backwards-compatible.
 This comes due to changing the core response object of all API endpoints.
 I will write up a blog page/[wiki](https://github.com/vikz91/generator-restgoose/wiki/Migrations) very soon for reasons, resolutions and troubleshooting.
 I personally regret inconveniences caused.